siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 ## Purely forward reasoning: examples, techniques.

 The main example on which I focussed while developing this code (as also part of my earlier code) was a problem from a Czech-Slovak Olympiad (the first experiments with this in ProvingGround were done by Achal Kumar, an undergraduate at IISc).
-This illustrates the main ingredients of forward reasoning, which I will sketch in the context of our code finding the proof (with tuning for the problem).
+This illustrates the main ingredients of forward reasoning, which I will sketch in the context of the lean-loris code finding the proof (with tuning for the problem).

 I will also give a second example which is easier, and can be instantly solved in the interpreter.
-The easier example illustrates a way of using the Lean-Loris code.
+The second example illustrates how to use the Lean-Loris code.

 ### The Problem and a Proof